 But getting paid isn’t only about receiving funds.
 Bancoli’s multi-currency invoicing tool includes a built-in acceleration feature that lets you offer early payment incentives.
 You decide the terms, and your buyers can choose to pay faster in exchange for a small discount or benefit.

-This is especially useful for businesses managing different currencies across markets.
+This is especially useful for businesses that manage multiple currencies across markets.
 You can invoice in EUR, settle in USD, and transfer money to a bank account in MXN without setting up multiple systems.

 Conclusion